MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/configurations.md

   `Configuration` keyword and provide a name.
 In this case, the name of the DSC Configuration is `MyDscConfiguration`.
 - One or more DSC Resource blocks.
-This is where the DSC Configuration defines the settings for the software it's configuring.
+This is where the DSC Configuration defines the settings for the component it's configuring.
 In this case, there are two DSC Resource blocks.
 They both use the `Environment` DSC Resource.

 ## Compiling the configuration